 Vaccine Safety & Effectiveness

-We are confident that the vaccines approved for use in the U.S. are highly safe and effective.
+We are confident that the vaccines authorized for use in the U.S. are highly safe and effective.
 Both were developed in the United States and have undergone U.S. Food and Drug Administration (FDA) scrutiny, the most rigorous vaccine approval process on the planet.
 They were found to be over 94% effective in adults, and only 2-10% of clinical trial participants experienced mild to moderate side effects attributable to a normal, healthy immune response.

 Stephen M. Hahn, M.D., FDA Commissioner, and Peter Marks, M.D., Ph.D., Director, Center for Biologics Evaluation and Research